Foundations in Missional Ministry and Church Leadership

 - Basic Bible Doctrines

-The completion of the four courses listed above for the Certificate, and the completion of the four courses listed below will merit the "Diploma of Foundations in Missional Ministry"* .
+The successful completion of any 8 courses will merit the diploma in Foundations in Missional Ministry* .
 Courses do not need to be taken in the sequence listed.

 - Introduction to Urban Mission